CHEM 120 : Chemistry of the Material World

 - Predict the extent of physical or chemical processes at given temperatures and pressures using energetic principles.
 (Capability 1, 2, 3 and 6)

-- Describe covalent bonds using quantum theories and diagrams.
+- Critically discuss models of atoms and bonding theories and their limitations.
 (Capability 1, 2 and 4)

-- Analyse and evaluate experimental data in order to test a hypothesis.
+- Collect and interpret experimental data and evaluate the dataset's validity.
 (Capability 1, 2, 3, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|